saint-13/Linux_Dynamic_Wallpapers/README.md

 ## :memo: To do list
 - [x] Add contributor list
 - [ ] Add wallpapers authors list
+- [ ] Add more detailed instructions about how to contribute

 ## :revolving_hearts: Countributors
 Thanks goes to these wonderful people: